ramses-tech/ra/docs/source/getting_started.rst

 Basic Example
 -------------

-This is a quick example using Ra and WebTest to test some API resources.
+This is a quick example using Ra, pytest and WebTest to test some API resources.

 Assuming a simple RAML definition (and an app that implements it):